Shipeasy

 4. Recover.
 Once the incident is closed, flip it back and post-mortem the audit log.

-Killswitch vs gate vs config
+Killswitch vs feature flag vs config

 Outputbooleanbooleantyped value (string/number/json/bool)